Immaculato/movieDatabase/README.md

 * [Python](https://www.python.org/) - The programming language used.
 * [Django](https://www.djangoproject.com/) - The web framework used.
 * [Virtual Environment](http://python-guide-pt-br.readthedocs.io/en/latest/dev/virtualenvs/) - a tool to keep the dependencies required by different projects in separate places
+* [Bootstrap](http://getbootstrap.com/) -  HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.